 Excellence in Physics Education Award

-Recognizes and honors a team or group of individuals (such as a collaboration), or exceptionally a single individual, who have exhibited a sustained commitment to excellence in physics education.
-The Excellence in Physics Education Award will consist of a $5,000 monetary award, a certificate citing the achievements of the group or individual, and an allowance for travel expenses to the meeting where the award is presented.
-(Registration fees will be waived).
-The awardee will be invited to present a talk at that meeting.
-The award will be given annually.
+To recognize and honor a team or group of individuals (such as a collaboration) or, exceptionally, a single individual, who have exhibited a sustained commitment to excellence in physics education.
+The award, presented annually, consists of a $5,000 monetary award, a certificate citing the achievements of the group or individual, and an allowance for travel expenses to the APS April Meeting where the award is presented.

 Establishment & Support

 This award was established in 2006 and endowed with support from the Richard Lounsbery Foundation, Vernier Software, WebAssign, Physics Academic Software, PASCO Scientific and numerous individual contributions.

 A commitment to excellence in physics education may be evidenced by, but is not restricted to, such accomplishments as:

 - A specific program or project that has had a major ongoing influence on physics education at the national level.

 - Outstanding teacher enhancement or teacher preparation programs over a number of years.

 - Long-lasting professional service related to physics education that has had a demonstrated positive impact.